 Taking into accounting the current state of technology, costs, nature, scope, context and purposes of the processing operations, as well as the rights and freedoms of individuals, such activities may include, without limitation, pseudonymization and encryption of personal data, measures ensuring confidentiality, integrity, availability and resilience, restoration measures, as well as procedures for regular testing, evaluation and assessment of the effectiveness of the security measures used.

-VII.
+VIII.
 Storage period

 Having regard to the overriding principles of the GDPR and especially the principles of restricting the purpose, storage and scope of data, we process your data only for a period no longer than necessary to achieve the purposes of processing and no longer than permitted by the provisions of the law.
 After achieving the purpose of processing, your data shall be erasure, as long as the provisions of the law allow this to be done.
 Depending on the legal basis for processing, different storage periods may apply.